About the SPC

 SPC Vendor Registration Form

 The Suburban Purchasing Cooperative is a joint purchasing program sponsored by the Northwest Municipal Conference (NWMC), DuPage Mayors & Managers Conference (DMMC) South Suburban Mayors and Managers Association (SSMMA), and Will County Governmental League (WCGL).
-Together the SPC represents 135 municipalities and townships in the Chicagoland region.
+Together the SPC represents 137 municipalities and townships in northeastern Illinois.

 The following entities are eligible to participate in the SPC joint purchasing programs: Municipalities, Townships, Counties, Park Districts, Libraries, School Districts and Non-Profit Organizations.